Benjamin-Chianese/pfSense-Git-Backup/README.md

 - **Automatic Change Monitoring**: The `check_config_changes.sh` script monitors configuration files and automatically backs up changes, ensuring every modification is captured.

-- **Weekly Full Configuration Backup**: The `weekly_backup.sh` script performs a full configuration backup every week, making it easy to restore to a previous state when needed.
+- **Weekly Full Configuration Backup**: The `weekly_backup.sh` script performs a full configuration backup every week on the specified day and hour, making it easy to restore to a previous state when needed.

 - **Version Control**: Backups are stored in a GitHub repository, facilitating version management and configuration comparison over time.